derekbmcintire/tic-tac-toe-wdi-project/README.md

 ## Bugs

 There is one bug I am aware of when playing against the computer.
 The computers move is set to delay for one second to give the illusion of playing against another player who is taking time to make their move.
 During that one second delay, the user may click as many squares as possible.
-I need to figure out a way to turn the click function off while the computer is making its move.
+I need to figure out a way to turn the click function off while the computer is making its move, and then re-add the click events to only the empty squares after the computer has made it's move.

 ## Updates
 As for future updates, I plan to use the API's ability to patch in a second player from a remote device.